josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

   - Managed vs Unmanaged
   - Invasive vs Non-Invasive
 - Skills
-  - Bio Material Handling
+  1. Bio Material Handling
-  - Displacement
+  2. Displacement
-  - Exhaustion
+  3. Exhaustion
-  - Identification
+  4. Identification
-  - Perseverance
+  5. Perseverance
-  - Planning
+  6. Planning
-  - Poison
+  7. Poison
-  - Removal
+  8. Removal
-  - Legal Understanding
+  9. Legal Understanding
-  - Wilding
+  10. Wilding
 - Start Today

+Hint: Invasive plants have net-negative benefit for the native ecosystem, there are 10 skills to combat them with, and today you can get the Seek app to identify them,

 </div>